chrisant996/clink/docs/clink.md

 ### clink-flex-prompt

 The [clink-flex-prompt](https://github.com/chrisant996/clink-flex-prompt) script is similar to the zsh powerlevel10k theme.
 It gives Clink a very customizable prompt, with many style options.
-It's also extensible so you can add your own segments.
+It's extensible so you can add your own segments.

+It also takes advantage of Clink's [asynchronous prompt refresh](#asyncpromptfiltering) to make prompts show up instantly, even in large git repos, for example.

 ### oh-my-posh

 The [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) program can generate fancy prompts.
-Refer to its [documentation](https://ohmyposh.dev) for how to configure it.
+Refer to its [documentation](https://ohmyposh.dev) for how to configure it, and for sample themes.

 Integrating oh-my-posh with Clink is easy: just save the following text to an `oh-my-posh.lua` file in your Clink scripts directory (run `clink info` to find that), and make sure the `oh-my-posh.exe` program is in a directory listed in the `%PATH%` environment variable (or edit the script below to provide a fully qualified path to the oh-my-posh.exe program).
 Replace the config with your own configuration and you're good to go.